 Access, plan, do and review meetings are usually timetabled for three times per year and involve the class teacher, SENDCO and where possible, other adults involved in supporting the child.
 Following this, the class teacher liaises with parents to share reviewed desired outcomes, short-term targets and barriers to learning and add their input into the process.
 Focus and targets are adapted if necessary and school welcomes parents input into this discussion.
-Class teacher discussions with parents around the review process take place at least 3 times a year, wherever possible within 2 school weeks of the school review taking place and are recorded by the class teacher in the child's intervention records.
+Class teacher discussions with parents around the review process take place at least 3 times a year, wherever possible within 2 school weeks of the school review taking place and are recorded by the class teacher on a parental liaison sheet within the child's interventions records.